-- Coordination of renewable energy additions, commercialization, and development of DEFRs, and fossil fuel plant operation over the next 18 years will be essential to facilitate an orderly transition of the grid.
-The large amount of renewable energy additions required to achieve the CLCPA mandates will impact the operations of the existing fossil fuel fleet in the remaining 18-year transition to an emission-free grid.
-There will be a greater need for resources that can operate more flexibly to meet the increased variability associated with wind and solar generation.
-This Outlook demonstrates that flexible units will dispatch more frequently during the transition. - Essential grid services, such as operating reserve, ramping, regulation. voltage support, and black start, must be continued to provide New Yorkers with reliable and predictable electric system that consumers require.
+- Essential grid services, such as operating reserves, ramping, regulation, voltage support, and black start, must be continued to provide New Yorkers with reliable and predictable electric system that consumers require.
 This means that new resources will need to provide these services prior to the exit of existing resources. - Resource buildout to meet minimum capacity requirements is not sufficient to efficiently achieve the state's climate change requirements.
-This study shows that if new resources are not built in excess of reserve requirements to serve loads reliably, New York will likely rely on importing a significant amount of external energy that may or may not be renewable.
+This study shows that if new resources are not built-in excess of reserve requirements to serve loads reliably, New York will likely rely on importing a significant amount of external energy that may or may not be renewable.
 New York is fortunate to have strong interconnections with neighboring areas and has enjoyed reliability and economic benefits from such connections.
 As the energy policies in the neighboring areas evolve independently, the amount of imports and exports could vary significantly due to the resulting resource and load shifts in the neighboring areas.
-Balancing the need to serve loads reliab ly while achieving New York's emission-free target will require continuous monitoring and collaboration with our neighboring states. - When dispatched effectively, energy storage would help to increase the utilization of the renewable generation, but energy storage alone cannot completely resolve the transmission limitations in the pockets analyzed. - Peak load management should be further integrated as a measure to facilitate CLCPA energy target achievement.
+Balancing the need to serve loads reliably while achieving New York's emission-free target will require continuous monitoring and collaboration with our neighboring states. - When dispatched effectively, energy storage would help to increase the utilization of the renewable generation, but energy storage alone cannot completely resolve the transmission limitations in the pockets analyzed. - Peak load management should be further integrated as a measure to facilitate CLCPA energy target achievement.
 Thanks to the peak load management measures already announced and implemented, New York is expected to see peak load forecast gradually decrease over the next few years.
 However, in the long term, the demand is likely to increase beyond the historical level due to electrifying buildings and transportation.
 By lowering the peak load and avoiding system buildout to serve the highest demand hour, less DEFR buildout would be needed, and during the transition fossil fueled plants could be utilized less to meet lower peaks. - Electrification from other sectors, such as building and transportation, into the power sector should be monitored and managed closely.
 Electrification is one of the largest factors driving peak and annual energy demand.
 Electrification must be in lock step with new resource additions and resource retirements.
-While other sectors, such as transportation, currently account for a larger share of greenhouse gas emissions, unmanaged electrification of the energy sector could lead to higher energy costs and reduced reliability.
+While other sectors, such as transportation, currently account for a larger share of greenhouse gas emissions, unmanaged electrification of the energy sector could lead to higher power sector emissions, wholesale electricity costs, and reduced reliability.